mattermost/mattermost-handbook/operations/research-and-development/product/how-to-guides-for-product/integrations-directory.md

 [Attached image]
 ```

-2) Once Integrations PM has acknowledged, please re-post to [Announcements channel](https://community.mattermost.com/private-core/channels/announcements).
+2. Once the Integrations PM has acknowledged, please re-post to [Announcements channel](https://community.mattermost.com/private-core/channels/announcements).

-## Release Date T-0
+## Release date T-0

 1. Add integrations with more than 50 stars to the “New and Noteworthy” category.
 2. Add 8 most recent integrations to the “New and Noteworthy” category.
-Oldest on this list should be removed when a new integration is added.
+The oldest on this list should be removed when a new integration is added.
 3. Update the Date Last Updated for all integrations.
 4. Remove any integrations that haven’t been updated in the last 12 months.
-(Note: keep this relaxed.
-Some older ones are still important to keep.)
+  - **Note:** Keep this relaxed.
+Some older ones are still important to keep.
-5. Ask Integrations PM if any integrations are good to add or remove from the "Staff Picks" section.
+5. Ask the Integrations PM if any integrations are good to add or remove from the "Staff Picks" section.

-Note: These integrations should be kept in the "New and Noteworthy" category:
+**Note:** These integrations should be kept in the "New and Noteworthy" category:

 - <https://www.pagerduty.com/docs/guides/mattermost-integration-guide/>
 - <https://marketplace.atlassian.com/apps/1215055/slack-for-confluence?hosting=cloud&tab=overview>